Curated by Denise Reddy, In-Sites / Ón Ceapach features the work of three artists and explores how they address our relationship with the environment.

 30 Day Local Food Challenge: 2.00-3.30pm

 The seminar invites artists, ecologists and communities to share their experiences of tensions around land use.
-Key speakers include artists Monica de Bath, Lisa Fingleton, Gareth Kennedy.
-Other speakers to be confirmed.
+Key speakers include artists Monica de Bath and Lisa Fingleton.
 Chaired by: Paddy Woodworth (Author of "Our Once and Future Planet: Restoring the World in the Climate Change Century", journalist and former arts editor of the Irish Times).

-Visual Artists Ireland in association with Siamsa Tíre will host the seminar on Saturday 3rd March, 2018, which will be followed by an exhibition reception.
+Visual Artists Ireland in association with Siamsa Tíre will host the seminar - new date to be advised

 Full details of the Seminar schedule are available here...